Sahl Horan SC

 Sahl Horan Sports Club (نادي سهل حوران الرياضي) is a Jordanian football club based in based in Al-Shajara, Jordan.
-It currently competes in the Jordanian Second Division League, the third tier of Jordanian football.
+It will compete in the Jordanian First Division League, the second tier of Jordanian football.

 History

 On 7 November 2024, the Jordan Football Association announced that it would restructure the Jordanian Second Division League for the upcoming season, which included the promotion of all quarter-finalists of the 2024 Jordanian Third Division League, including Sahl Horan.

-On 19 August 2025, Sahl Horan was drawn on the preliminary round of the 2025–26 Jordan FA Cup, facing Tafila.
+On 19 August 2025, Sahl Horan was drawn on the preliminary round of the 2025–26 Jordan FA Cup, facing Tafila. defeating them 4-1 and later losing to Jordanian Pro League club Shabab Al-Ordon on penalties.
+Sahl Horan would go on to gain promotion to the Jordanian First Division League after becoming champions of the Second Division League.